AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 ### 1. Job Dispatcher

 The [Job Dispatcher capsule](https://codeocean.allenneuraldynamics.org/capsule/9303168/tree) handles data discovery and preparation.
 It queries the document database to find data assets matching your criteria and prepares them for parallel processing.
-It will also find all analysis parameters to run on each asset as defined in the `distributed_parameters.json`
+It will also find all analysis parameters to run on each asset as defined in the `analysis_parameters.json` file located in `/data/analysis_parameters/`.

 #### Configuration Options